jdittrich/userNeedResearchBook/text/allURBook.md

 In this case you can help yourself along with some reminders on the sheet, like »Activities/Motivations/Problems«, »How and Why«, or, for the graphics design topic:
 »creativity/variations/creative rules/technology« or the like.

+The cheat sheet is a tool to support you during the interview and help you along when your mind goes blank for a moment.
+It is not for ensuring that you ask all questions in the same way and in the same order.
+Instead of controlling the situation user need research emphasizes the importance of exploring a given situation and it’s peculiarities.
+It is totally ok and even beneficial to come up with new questions which are not on the cheat sheet, or to react towards a new topic the participant brings up if you have the impression that this will give you new and interesting insights.

 ## Equipment